-Sports organisations, coaches and others involved in providing activities for children and young people are increasingly using the internet and social media to promote sport and communicate with them.
+Sports organisations, coaches and others involved in providing activities for children and young people are increasingly using social media, as well as their own websites, to promote sport and communicate with members.

 Potential risks for young people

 Online safety risks for young people can include, but are not limited to:

 - making themselves identifiable by posting personal details on social media such as the school they attend or their home address